jeargle/urnitol/README.md

 An Urn must have a specified `name`.  `balls` only need to be set up if an Urn starts out containing balls.
 Ball parameters do not limit what classes of balls may be added to the Urn during a simulation.
 Ball specifications, if they exist, must include a `class` name.
 If no `num` is set, it is assumed to be 0.

 An EventBin must have a specified `name`.
 The `source_urns` parameter can consist of a single Urn, a list of Urns, or the string "all".
-If `source_urns: all`, then every Urn can be chosen during the "pull" stage.
-The `source_odds` parameter can be set to "even" or "proportional", but it defaults to "even".  "even" `source_odds` means the probability that an Urn is chosen during the pull stage will be even across oll `source_urns`.
+If `source_urns: all`, then every Urn can be chosen during the pull stage.
+The `source_odds` parameter can be set to "even" or "proportional", but it defaults to "even".  "even" `source_odds` means the probability that an Urn is chosen during the pull stage will be even across all `source_urns`.
 With `source_odds: proportional`, the probability an Urn is chosen will be proportional to the number of balls it contains.

-The `actions` parameter specifies Actions that will happen to pulled balls.
+The `actions` parameter sets up Actions that will happen to pulled balls.
 If a `class` is specified, the action will only apply to balls of that class.
 An Action must have a `type` set.
-These can be "move" or "discard".  "move" Actions must have `target_urns` specified.
-These will be the Urns the balls can be moved to.  `target_urns` can be set to the name of a single Urn, a list of Urn names, "all", "source", or "not source".  "source" will move pulled balls back to the Urn they were pulled from.  "not source" will move balls to an Urn other than the source Urn.
+These can be "move" or "discard", to move a pulled ball to a chosen target Urn or discard the ball, respectively.  "move" Actions must have a `target_urns` parameter, but this is optional for "discard" Actions.
+If a "discard" Action has `target_urns` set up, it will act essentially like a "move" Action.
+These `target_urns` will be Urns that pulled balls can be moved to.  `target_urns` can be set to the name of a single Urn, a list of Urn names, "all", "source", or "not source".  "source" will move pulled balls back to the Urn they were pulled from.  "not source" will move balls to an Urn other than the source Urn.
 Finally, Actions can take a `target_odds` parameter (default "even") that can be either "even" or "proportional".
-This is similar to the `source_odds` parameter but applies to the action stage of "move" Actions.  "discard" Actions will either remove pulled balls from the simulation or move them to an Urn chosen from `target_urns`, with the same options as "move" Actions.
+This is similar to the `source_odds` parameter but applies to the action stage of "move" Actions.

 Dependencies
 ------------